python-discord/meta/CONTRIBUTING.md

 * **ERROR:** An error that affects the specific part that is being interacted with
 * **CRITICAL:** An error that affects the whole application.

+### Work in Progress (WIP) PRs
+Github [has introduced a new PR feature](https://github.blog/2019-02-14-introducing-draft-pull-requests/) that allows the PR author to mark it as a WIP.
+This provides both a visual and functional indicator that the contents of the PR are in a draft state and not yet ready for formal review.

+This feature should be utilized in place of the traditional method of prepending `[WIP]` to the PR title.

 ## Footnotes

 This document was inspired by the [Glowstone contribution guidelines](https://github.com/GlowstoneMC/Glowstone/blob/dev/docs/CONTRIBUTING.md).